brown-ccv/honeycomb-docs/docs/quick_start.md

 ### 1. Start your new task from our template repository

 The simplest way to get started is creating a new repository using Honeycomb as a template.
+This option will allow you to generate a new repository with the same directory structure and files as an existing repository.

+Creating a repository from a template is similar to forking a repository, but there are important differences:

+- A new fork includes the entire commit history of the parent repository, while a repository created from a template starts with a single commit.
+- Commits to a fork don't appear in your contributions graph, while commits to a repository created from a template do appear in your contribution graph.
+- A fork can be a temporary way to contribute code to an existing project, while creating a repository from a template starts a new project quickly.

 Go to https://github.com/brown-ccv/honeycomb and click on `Use this template` on the top right.